ScaffoldOps/scaffoldops-docs/architecture.md

 - document current implementation separately from target-state design
 - do not describe `deployment-worker` as implemented until the repository and deployment assets exist
+- do not describe the current PVC as a real Artifact Store
 - do not model the generation engine as a standalone service
 - keep `generator-api` as the documented lifecycle source of truth
 - keep `deployment-requested` and artifact handoff explicit in architecture diagrams once target-state material is discussed